Trial balloon: United States

-In American slang, the phrase raise the flag and see who salutes (i.e., to raise an issue and see the reaction) is a form of trial balloon.
+In American slang, the phrase "run it up the flagpole and see who salutes" (i.e., to raise an issue and see the reaction) is a form of trial balloon.

 United Kingdom

 An early British example came in 1885 when Herbert Gladstone, son of Liberal Party leader William Ewart Gladstone, wrote a letter to The Times stating support for Irish Home Rule.
 This was dubbed the Hawarden Kite after Hawarden Castle, the Gladstone family home.
 Historians are uncertain whether this was co-ordinated between the Gladstones, but the reaction was sufficiently sympathetic that Gladstone publicly committed himself and his party to the policy.

 Ireland

-Minister for Justice Brian Lenihan's suggested in the 1960s that Ireland join the Commonwealth of Nations.
+Minister for Justice Brian Lenihan suggested in the 1960s that Ireland join the Commonwealth of Nations.
 He did so on the instructions of the Taoiseach, Seán Lemass.
-However the Irish and general reaction was hostile, and Lemass and Lenihan both agreed to abandon the idea.
-Lemass in concert with Lenihan claimed that Lenihan had been speaking theoretically in a personal capacity and not for his government.
+However, the Irish and general reaction was hostile, and Lemass and Lenihan both agreed to abandon the idea, claiming that Lenihan had been speaking theoretically in a personal capacity and not for his government.